 Badrinath is a land of multiple legends each one only adding to the glory of this place.

-Along with these legends, the snowy mountain peaks, gracefully flowing Alaknanda River make the environment adventures.
+Along with these legends, the snowy mountain peaks, and gracefully flowing Alaknanda River make the environment adventurous.
 And the beautiful landscapes create the perfect background to emerge a spiritual connection between God and his devotees.

-This shrine was established by Adi Guru Shankaracharya in the 8th century to give a new life and energy to Hinduism.
-Therefore Badrinath considered one of the most ancient temple after Kedarnath.
+This shrine was established by Adi Guru Shankaracharya in the 8th century to give new life and energy to Hinduism.
+Therefore Badrinath is considered one of the most ancient temples after Kedarnath.

-The incarnation of Nar Narayana, Goddess Lakshmi (his wife) saved him from rain and sun to be transfigured in bushes of berry.
-Hence, Badri (Berry) that made this region famous as Badri Vishal.
+The incarnation of Nar Narayana, Goddess Lakshmi (his wife) saved him from rain and sun to be transfigured in bushes of berries.
+Hence, Badri (Berry) made this region famous as Badri Vishal.

 Vishnu is the Nath (lord) of Lakshmi, thus, this place became popular as Badrinath.
 Other than this, It is said that after the battle of Mahabharata, Pandavas, and Draupadi revered this place as the hill to heaven.

-In distance of some kilometers from this shrine, a cave is located in mana village where sage Veda Vyasa wrote the great epic Mahabharata.
+Distance of some kilometers from this shrine, a cave is located in Mana village where sage Veda Vyasa wrote the great epic Mahabharata.